tszxxx/CSCI544Project/MidtermDemo/Part_2/content.md

 #Preprocessing
-## In This Part, We Tried to Preprocess the Data from the First Part
+## The 2nd Part: Preprocess the Data from the fetched html
 ### 1. Some Rules We Discussed Before

 > We seperated each entry in our dataset into categories of id, title, summary, director, and other types of information.